Pboliopra/A01782428_TC2005B/Ingeniería de Software/README.md

 # Software Engineering

-Assignments for the Software Engineering module course TC2005B
+Assignments for the Software Engineering module of the TC2005B course